The process of rubbing, grinding, or wearing away by friction.

 (1) Casting metal into a mold produced by surrounding (investing) an expendable pattern with a refractory slurry that sets at room temperature after which the wax, plastic, or frozen mercury pattern is removed through the use of heat.
 Also called precision casting, or lost-wax process.
 (2) A casting made by the process.

-A pendulum type of single blow impact test in which the specimen, ususally notched, is fixed at one end and broken by a falling pendulum.
+A pendulum type of single blow impact test in which the specimen, usually notched, is fixed at one end and broken by a falling pendulum.
 The energy absorbed, as measured by a subsequent rise of the pendulum, is a measure of impact strength or notch toughness.

 Steel deoxidized with a strong deoxidizing agent such as silicon or aluminum in order to reduce the oxygen content to such a level that no reaction occurs between carbon and oxygen during solidification.